List of Playboy Playmates of 1972: February

 P.J.
 Lansing (born October 13, 1949, in Frankford, Missouri) is an American model.
 She was Playboys Playmate of the Month for its February 1972 issue.
 Her centerfold was photographed by Pompeo Posar.

 March

 Ellen Michaels (born February 12, 1953, in Queens) is an American model and photographer.

 She was Playboy magazine's Playmate of the Month for the March 1972 issue.
 Her centerfold was photographed by Dwight Hooker.

 Michaels, who was getting a degree in elementary education at the time of her pictorial, went on to become a successful model for everything from advertising campaigns to romance novels.
 She appears on many record album covers including The Salsoul Orchestra, Eric Clapton, and Barrabas.

-She also has donated much of her time to charity work with the disabled and senior citizens, and ran a volunteer program for the blind for many years.
+She also has donated much of her time to charity work with disabled people and senior citizens, and ran a volunteer program for the blind for many years.

 She is currently a wildlife and nature photographer, specializing in photos of the birds, butterflies, insects and landscapes of Central Park in New York City.